Zeioth/power-rules-daemon/README.md

 - Tests (once features are confirmed).
 - CI tests pipeline.
 - Better docstrings, so nice docs can be CI pipelined.
+- A man file is probably a good idea.

 ## Credits
 This progaram was originally [a proposal](https://github.com/CachyOS/CachyOS-Settings/pull/157) to replace the program `game-performance` on CachyOS.
 And now it can be used on any distro!